Traffic light: Transit signals in North America

 MUTCD specifies a standard vertically oriented signal with either two or three lenses, displaying white lines on a black background.

 Some systems use the letter B for buses and T for trams.
 The METRO light rail system in Minneapolis, Minnesota, the Valley Metro Rail in Phoenix, Arizona.
-The RTA Streetcar System in New Orleans use a simplified variant of the Belgian/French system in the respective city's central business district where only the "go" and "stop" configurations are used.
-A third signal equal to amber is accomplished by flashing the "go" signal.
+The RTA Streetcar System in New Orleans uses a simplified variant of the Belgian/French system in the city's central business district, where only the "go" and "stop" configurations are used.
+A third signal, amber, is achieved by flashing the "go" signal.

 Public transport signals in Europe

-In some European countries and Russia, dedicated traffic signals for public transport (tram, as well any that is using a dedicated lane) have four white lights that form the letter T. If the three top lamps are lit, this means "stop".
-If the bottom lamp and some lamps on the top row are lit, this means permission to go in a direction shown.
-In the case of a tram signal, if there are no tram junctions or turns at an intersection, a simpler system of one amber signal in the form of the letter T is used instead; the tram must proceed only when the signal is lit.
+In some European countries and Russia, dedicated traffic signals for public transport (tram, as well as any that is using a dedicated lane) have four white lights that form the letter T. If the three top lamps are lit, this means "stop".
+If the bottom lamp and some lamps in the top row are lit, this indicates permission to proceed in the direction shown.
+At a tram signal, if there are no tram junctions or turns at an intersection, a simpler system of a single amber signal in the shape of the letter T is used instead; the tram must proceed only when the signal is lit.

-In North European countries, the tram signals feature white lights of different forms: "S" for "stop", "—" for "caution" and arrows to permit passage in a given direction.
-In Sweden, All signals use white lighting and special symbols ("S", "–" and an arrow) to distinguish them from regular signals.
+In Northern European countries, tram signals feature white lights in different forms: "S" for "stop", "—" for "caution", and arrows indicating permitted passage in a given direction.
+In Sweden, all signals use white lighting and special symbols ("S", "–" and an arrow) to distinguish them from regular signals.